Ozone Therapy for PTSD: Theory, Evidence, and How It Compares to HBOT

 Mitochondrial support May improve mitochondrial function and energy production Mitochondrial dysfunction is linked to anxiety and PTSD Preclinical only

-Each of these mechanisms is documented for ozone therapy in general contexts.
+Each mechanism is documented for ozone therapy in general contexts (Bocci and Valacchi, 2015; Sagai and Bocci, 2011).
 The problem is that none have been tested in PTSD patients.
 The leap from “ozone reduces inflammation” to “ozone treats PTSD” requires clinical evidence that does not exist.

-• PTSD research funding flows primarily to psychotherapy, pharmaceuticals, and more established biological interventions (HBOT, ketamine, MDMA, TMS).
+• PTSD research funding flows to psychotherapy, pharmaceuticals, and more established biological interventions (HBOT, ketamine, MDMA-assisted therapy, TMS).

-• Ozone therapy lacks the institutional support and pharmaceutical backing needed to fund expensive clinical trials for psychiatric conditions.
+• Ozone therapy lacks the institutional and commercial backing needed to fund expensive psychiatric trials.

-• The regulatory environment around ozone therapy is complex, making it harder to gain IRB approval for psychiatric applications.
+• The regulatory picture around ozone therapy complicates IRB approval for psychiatric use.

-• HBOT, which shares some mechanistic overlap (improved oxygenation, reduced inflammation), is already being studied for PTSD and attracts the research attention that might otherwise go to ozone.
+• HBOT, which shares some mechanistic overlap, is already being studied for PTSD and absorbs the research attention that might otherwise go to ozone.

-Neuroimaging evidence None for PTSD fMRI and DTI showing improved brain structure and function2
+Neuroimaging evidence None for PTSD fMRI and DTI showing improved brain microstructure and function

-Long-term follow-up None Benefits persist at 2 years with improved social functioning5
+Long-term follow-up None Benefits persisted at 2 years with improved social functioning

 Cost per session $100-300 $200-400